 120 Mile-Full KOM Riders may start between 6:30 and 8am.
 Here are some guidelines based on your expected finishing time:

 9-10 hours: 6:45am-7:00am

 8-9 hours: 7:00-7:30am

 90 Mile Riders may start between 6:30-7:00am.

 If you leave before 6:30am, you won’t get a start time, as our timing equipment won’t be activated until then.
 In addition, you’ll reach the first, and maybe the second checkpoint before it opens – and you’ll have to sit there and wait for the mandatory sticker.
 Under no circumstances will stickers be distributed before the checkpoint opening time posted on the route sheet.
 If you think that starting early will help you “beat the heat,” forget it… everyone will be on the road in the noontime hours.
 So please folks, let the riders who need the time get a little head start.

 120 Miles – Full KOM Distance: 12 hours – based on the earliest start at 6:30am.
 All riders must be off the course by 6:30pm.
 No exceptions.

 Riders must leave CP3 on Decker Canyon no later than 3pm in order to receive the KOM sticker.
 After 3pm sharp, you’ll be asked to bail out off the course by taking a shorter route back to the Sheraton.

-There are six locations on the course, indicated on the route sheet, where riders will receive a KOM Polka Dot sticker as proof of both completing that section of the course within the time limit and their ability to follow the rules of the event.
-Stickers are placed on the rider’s number, which must be on the rider, and visible, at all times.
+There are several locations on the course, indicated on the route sheet, where riders will receive a KOM Polka Dot sticker as proof of both completing that section of the course within the time limit and their ability to follow the rules of the event.
+Stickers are placed on the rider’s number, which must be on the rider’s back, and visible, at all times.
 At the finish, riders must show their number to prove they finished the entire course.
-Any rider who fails to receive all six stickers will be listed as DNF in the results.
+Any rider who fails to receive all stickers required for their distance will be listed as DNF in the results.
 No exceptions.